 5. Grilled Vegetable 'Burgers'

-Believe it or not, burgers can be a part of a healthy heart-healthy diet — well, veggie burgers, that is.
-These grilled vegetable burgers are vegan and Med diet-friendly, low in calories and only take 22 minutes to whip up.
+Burgers can be a part of a healthy heart-healthy diet — especially when they're veggie-based.
+These grilled vegetable burgers are vegan and Med diet-friendly, low in calories and only take 22 minutes to make.

 Get the Grilled Vegetable 'Burgers' recipe and nutrition info here.

 - American College of Cardiology: "Swap Saturated Fats with Unsaturated Fats for a Healthy Heart"